Angluca/cex/docs/README.md

 * Support any item type including overaligned.

 ### Dynamic arrays
-Dynamic arrays (a.k.a vectors or lists) are designed specifically for developer convenience and based on ideas of Sean Barrett's STB DS.
+Dynamic arrays (a.k.a. vectors or lists) are designed specifically for developer convenience and based on ideas of Sean Barrett's STB DS.

 #### What is dynamic array in CEX
 Technically speaking it's a simple C pointer `T*`, where `T` is any generic type.
 The memory for that pointer is allocated by allocator, and its length is stored at some byte offset before the address of the dynamic array head.